Coalition of the Gulf War: Philippines

 The Philippines sent around 200 medical personnel.

 Poland

 The Polish contribution included approximately 320 personnel and 2 warships – ORP Wodnik and ORP Piast.
 Poland also conducted intelligence operations, such as Operation Simoom.

 Portugal

 Portugal provided one logistics ship and two C-130 transport aircraft.

 Qatar

 Qatar contributed around 2,600 personnel.
 Qatari forces participated in the Battle of Khafji.

 Romania

 Romania deployed 363 medical personnel and 21 soldiers.
 As part of Britain's Operation Granby, a field hospital was deployed to al-Jubayl.

 Saudi Arabia

-An estimated 60,000 to 100,000 Saudi troops participated in operations against Iraq, led by Khalid bin Sultan, Saleh Al-Muhaya and Sultan Al-Mutairi.
+An estimated 60,000 to 100,000 Saudi troops participated in operations against Iraq, led by Khalid bin Sultan, Saleh Al-Muhaya, and Sultan Al-Mutairi.
+In addition, the country was of the major financial contributors to the costs of the operation, as well as providing logistics support to deployed forces.

 Senegal

 Senegal contributed approximately 500 troops.
 92 Senegalese soldiers were killed in a plane crash, along with six Saudi Arabian crewmen, in the deadliest single aviation accident among coalition forces.

 Singapore

 Singapore sent 30 personnel to provide medical and humanitarian services under Operation Nightingale, as well as nine military support teams.